Chris Osgood: Islanders years

-In the summer of 2001, the Red Wings acquired goaltender Dominik Hašek, a six-time Vezina Trophy winner, from the Buffalo Sabres.
-After numerous attempts to trade Osgood, the Red Wings left him unprotected in the waiver draft, and the Islanders claimed him on September 28, 2001.
+In the summer of 2001, the Red Wings traded for Buffalo Sabres goaltender Dominik Hašek to upgrade their goaltending, after losing three years in a row to their arch rival Colorado in the second round twice, and afterwards losing to the Los Angeles Kings in the first round in 2001, with Hašek being a six-time Vezina Trophy winner with the Sabres.
+After numerous attempts to trade Osgood, the Red Wings left him unprotected in the waiver draft, and the Islanders were able to claim a Stanley Cup winning goaltender for nothing in return.
 Initially, Osgood wore the red pads he'd worn the previous year with the Red Wings before eventually changing his equipment to the blue of the Islanders.

 Osgood split playing time with Garth Snow for the 2001–2002 season and helped the Islanders to a playoff berth, where they lost a seven-game series to the Toronto Maple Leafs.
 Osgood split time with both Snow and Rick DiPietro for the 2002–2003 season before being traded to the St. Louis Blues on March 11, 2003, along with a third-round pick in the 2003 NHL draft (which would be Konstantin Barulin) for Justin Papineau and a second-round pick in the 2003 draft (Jeremy Colliton).